blakeanedved/revealjs-react/README.md

 #### IFrame

-supports all the standard `iframe` parameters plus the reveal.js addons above, and these
+supports all the standard `iframe` parameters plus the reveal.js addons above, and these additional properties:

+`src` must be set to the iframe source. pass in `lazy={true}` to lazy-load the iframe. pass `preload={true}` if it is safe to pre-load the iframe

 #### Image